blentley/ForecastingElectricityDemand/README.md

 ![Seq10](https://github.com/blentley/ForecastingElectricity/blob/master/Screenshots/Seq10.PNG)

-For each of these different prediction tyes, the predicted values can still be compared to their known values during model validation.
+For each of these different prediction types, the predicted values can still be compared to their known values during model validation.

 ### Preparing the data
-For convenience, the first step was to aggregate upwards the 5 minute demand data into an average 30 minute demand so that it would easily join to the air temperature data.
+The first step was to aggregate upwards the 5 minute demand data into an average 30 minute demand so that it would easily join to the air temperature data.

 The steps for data preparation have been developed as a series of functions, which I'll run through below.
 These functions are capable of processing data for univariate and multivariate modelling.